avanthikasreejith8923-a11y/LegalLite/README.md

 ## What LegalLite Can Do

 **Understand any document**
 Upload a PDF or a photo of any legal document — rental agreements, employment letters, NDAs, loan documents, insurance papers.
-LegalLite reads it all.
+LegalLite reads it all, including tables and structured data buried inside.

 **Speak your language**
-Get your document explained in Malayalam, Hindi, Tamil, Telugu, Kannada, Bengali, French or Arabic.
 Legal clarity should not be limited by language.
+Get your document explained in Malayalam, Hindi, Tamil, Telugu, Kannada, Bengali, French or Arabic — instantly.

 **Catch what you might miss**
 Hidden penalties.
 Auto-renewal traps.
 One-sided conditions.
-LegalLite flags the risks buried in the fine print before you sign.
+Vague payment terms.
+LegalLite flags the risks buried in the fine print before you sign anything.

 **Ask anything**
 Have a question about a specific clause?
 Just ask.
-The AI answers directly from your document — not from guesswork.
+The AI answers directly from your document using a hybrid RAG pipeline — not from guesswork, not from hallucination.

 **Listen instead of read**
 Not in the mood to read?
-Let LegalLite read it to you in your language with voice output.
+Let LegalLite read the summary to you in your language with AI voice output.

 ---